 Navy or Army?

 Reservists contribute internationally on operational deployments around the world and nationally to civil defence during natural disasters.
 This is a part-time component of the New Zealand Defence Force, playing a crucial role in supplementing the full-time regular component of the Navy and Army on local and international operations.

 The Naval Reserves are made up of those who join directly to serve on a part-time basis (known as ab initio Reservists) and former Regular Force personnel, including those with military service for New Zealand and other Commonwealth nations.
 Naval Reservists support the Navy's operational capability in its maritime defence and security roles, as well as the wider NZ Defence Force Mission to protect New Zealand's interests and provide support in times of natural and other disasters.

-The Army Reserve, formally known as the Territorial Force (TF), is a part-time job like no other.
-Whether your everyday life involves accounting, brick-laying, customer service, or you are a recent graduate – the Army Reserve will let you escape your everyday.
+The Army Reserve Force (ResF), formally known as the Territorial Force (TF), is a part-time job like no other.
+Whether your everyday life involves accountancy, brick-laying, customer service, or you are a recent graduate – the ResF will let you escape your everyday life.